princeraju/travel/README.md

 <h2>This Travel to Track (http://hashtagofficial.in/travel/) code was created for using in
-a MozStumbler event conducted as part of 'Hashtag', the silver jubilee celebrations of the Department of Computer Science and Engineering. (http://hashtagofficial.in)</h2>
+a MozStumbler event conducted as part of 'Hashtag', the silver jubilee celebrations of the Department of Computer Science and Engineering of Mar Athanasius College of Engineering. (http://hashtagofficial.in)</h2>

 <h3>Before using the code.
 Please read the following instructions.
 It may help you</h3>